BrainDriveAI/BrainDrive-Chat-With-Docs-Plugin/README.md

 - **Frontend:** Document upload UI, collections management, and chat interface (this plugin)
 - **Backend Services:** [Document Chat Service](https://github.com/BrainDriveAI/Document-Chat-Service) (port 8000) and [Document Processing Service](https://github.com/BrainDriveAI/Document-Processing-Service) (port 8080)—both auto-installed via Docker

+## Quick Start

+**⚠️ IMPORTANT - First-Time Setup:**

+After installing the plugin, you **must update the plugin settings** before using it:

+1. Wait for backend services to be ready (green status indicators in UI)
+2. Click the ⚙️ Settings icon in the plugin header
+3. Configure LLM provider, embedding model, and other settings
+4. Click "Save Settings"

+**Default values are set automatically, but you need to configure them properly for your environment before creating collections, uploading documents, or chatting.**

+See the [Owner's Manual](docs/OWNERS-MANUAL.md) for detailed setup instructions.

 ## Features

 - **Document Collections** – Organize documents into separate chat contexts